RESOURCES

 People who have done this stuff before us

-A description of how husband and wife Kristy Shen and Bryce Leung, two computer engineers, retired at 31.
+A blog about how husband and wife Kristy Shen and Bryce Leung, two computer engineers, retired at 31.
 Also, learn how they spend their time now!

 The story of a man called Mr. Money Mustache who retired in his 30s to spend more time with his family.
 The website is only slightly out-dated looking.